onem2m-iril1/DTLS-over-UDP-based-Multi-threaded-MQTTSN-Gateway/README.md

 $ git clone -b brach_name project_url.git
 ```
 ## Connection Setup
-The Configuration file of S-MQTTSN Gateway in installed_directory/dtls-mqttsngateway/gateway.config01 has multiple plug-ins to run gateway in different modes.
+The Configuration file of MQTTSN Gateway in installed_directory/dtls-mqttsngateway/gateway.config01 has multiple plug-ins to run gateway in different modes.
 The following necessary settings of those plug-ins are shown to enable each connection setup.
 * <NOTE: 01> Please follow the setting given below as mentioned for safe connection setup.
 * <NOTE: 02> Do not run more than one settings at once because it wouldn't work.
 * <NOTE: 03> It is highly recommended to do broker setting first.
 Broker settings could easily be done in mosquitto.conf file in the directory to mosquitto broker where it is installed in the system